-there are 2 mesh pockets on the side of the pack, and 2 mesh pockets on the waist belt. unfortunately the waist pockets are the only part of this bag i consider somewhat of a waste due to their almost useless size. you might be able to squeeze a small camera or phone in it (my phone & camera don't fit), or handfull of candy, but that's about it.
+There are 2 outside mesh pockets, 1 on each side of the pack, and 2 mesh pockets on the waist belt.
+Unfortunately the belt pockets are the only part of this bag that I consider somewhat of a waste, due to their almost useless size.
+I don't know if my headlamp even fits in them.

 Source: bought it new